highlight-run/docs/general-docs/2_getting-started/client-sdk/vuejs.md

 createApp(App).mount('#app')
 ```

-## Verify
+## Verify Installation

 Start your app, go to it in the browser, then click around.
 Highlight will be recording your session and it will show up on <https://app.highlight.run/sessions> a few seconds after recording has started.

 ## Next Steps

-After installing Highlight for your frontend application, there are a few other things you should check out, namely:
+After installing Highlight for your frontend application, there are a few other things you should check out about our Session Replay product, namely:
 -- [Privacy Controls](/docs/session-replay/privacy)
 -- [Network Request Recording](/docs/session-replay/recording-network-requests-and-responses)
 -- [Backend Setup Guides](/docs/getting-started/backend-sdk/overview)